haclark30/haclark30.github.io/resume.md

 # Education
 **University of Wisconsin - Madison**
-BSc in Computer Science
+Bachelor of Science in Computer Science
 *Returned in 2018, expected to graduate in December 2020*
 Coursework thus far has included object oriented programming, data structures, compilers, and algorithm design.

 **University of Wisconsin - Madison**
-BSc in Computer Science
+Bachelor of Science in Computer Science
 *2010 - 2014* - Partially completed degree program.

 # Work Experience